-Overall, students in the Spanish Immersion Program are presented with the social and cognitive benefits of bilingualism.
+Overall, students in the Spanish Language Learning Program are presented with the social and cognitive benefits of bilingualism.
 They gain a broader vocabulary and multiple views of the world; develop high levels of proficiency in Spanish and English; and gain a competitive advantage in high school, college, the workplace and the global economy.

 At McLoughlin, the Spanish pathway students receive two periods of instruction each day.
 Each year they have a Spanish Language Arts class and a social studies class taught in Spanish.